diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/guix-package.md

 ---
-title: Accessing and using Diamond Guix Packages
+title: Accessing and using DIAMOND Guix packages
 weight: 5
 description: "How to access and use DIAMOND Guix packages for scientific codes, enabling reproducible materials simulation software on HPC environments."
 ---